shsagir/play-area-sync/docs/git-deployment.md

 reviewed:      2016-07-19
 naviTitle:     Git deployment
 title:         Deploy with Git on fortrabbit
-lead:          Learn how to get your code up and running with a simple git push and see advanced configuration.
+lead:          Learn how to get your code up and running with a simple git push.
 group:         Kitchen_sink

 otherVersionLinks: